Xavier Arline joins Navy lacrosse team; quarterback will continue to play football for Midshipmen

 “Kenny walked into my office with Xavier yesterday and said: ‘You have my blessing.’
 This is Xavier’s decision and we’re obviously very pleased that Coach Niumatalolo is receptive to the idea,” Navy lacrosse coach Joe Amplo said.

-Arline was rated the No. 5 overall recruit in the in the Class of 2020 by Inside Lacrosse.
+Arline was rated the No. 5 overall recruit in the of 2020 by Inside Lacrosse.
 The dynamic attackman had scholarship offers from every major program and initially committed to North Carolina.

 Arline starred in the stick sport at Shoreham-Wading River High on Long Island, leading the team to an 18-3 record and New York state championship in 2019.
 He was both an Inside Lacrosse and Under Armour All-American.